Dorris Henderson

 Dorris Henderson (February 2, 1933 – March 3, 2005) was an American-born, United Kingdom-based folk music singer and autoharp player.

 Early years

 Born in Lakeland, Florida but raised in Los Angeles, she was the daughter of an African American clergyman and the granddaughter of a Blackfoot Native American.
 The blues musician, Guitar Nubbit, was her uncle.
-She initially worked as a civil servant but became interested in music after seeing a performance by Odetta at the famed LA folk venue the Ash Grove.
+She initially worked as a civil servant, but became interested in music after seeing a performance by Odetta, at the folk venue Ash Grove.
 She soon became a regular at Sunset Boulevard's jazz clubs and began to perform autoharp version of tunes from Alan Lomax's The Folk Songs of North America.
-Henderson got her break when she met Lord Buckley – who called her "the Lady Dorris" – and joined him for a series of stage shows in Hollywood, including an appearance singing 'Rock of Ages' on one of Buckley's live albums, In Concert.
+Henderson got her break when she met Lord Buckley – who called her "the Lady Dorris" – and joined him for a series of stage shows in Hollywood, including an appearance singing "Rock of Ages" on one of Buckley's live albums, In Concert.